-FIFA has released the latest list of sanctions for “incidents involving, among others, unsporting and discriminatory conduct by fans during recent 2018 FIFA World Cup qualifying matches” and Mexico is, once again, present due to homophobic chanting.
+FIFA has released the latest list of sanctions for incidents in recent 2018 FIFA World Cup qualifying matches, and, as has become customary, Mexico is once again present due to homophobic chanting.

 The latest round of disciplinary action was announced on Thursday, with Mexico receiving 10,000 Swiss Francs in fines plus a warning for “improper conduct among spectators (homophobic chant)” for each of their June qualifiers: June 8th against Honduras and June 11th against the United States.

 The Disciplinary Committee has suspended four players and a coach in the aftermath of this weekend’s Jornada 1 games.

 Diego Novaretti of León was given a one-game suspension for denial of a clear goal-scoring opportunity; Pablo Míguez of Puebla and Osvaldo González of Toluca were both suspended one game for serious foul play; and Cristian Pellerano of Veracruz was given a one-game suspension for receiving two yellow cards in the same game.

 The Disciplinary Committee has released the list of pending sanctions for the Apertura 2017 season, and six players, one assistant coach, and two physical trainers are set to be sidelined for at least the first game of the new season.

 Monterrey will be without Neri Cardozo and trainer Carlos Kenny for Jornada 1, and without assistant coach Gustavo Lema for Jornadas 1 and 2.